U.S. rivals seize on protest crackdowns to turn tables on human rights criticism

 Missing from that narrative, she said, is that some U.S. journalists have been wounded covering protests, whereas in China, where protests are more tightly controlled, “many journalists would simply not be allowed to go there in the first place.”

-Critics of the Chinese government have pointed out the apparent hypocrisy in its attempts to express solidarity with minority groups in the United States when Beijing has faced condemnation in recent years for its crackdown on Chinese ethnic minorities, including on the Uighur minority in Xinjiang province, where more than one million people have been held in “reeducation centers.”
+Critics of the Chinese government have pointed out the apparent hypocrisy in its attempts to express solidarity with minority groups in the United States when Beijing has faced condemnation in recent years for its crackdown on Chinese ethnic minorities.
+That includes on the Uighur minority in Xinjiang province, where more than a million people have been held in “reeducation centers.”

-And in April, Beijing faced a major embarrassment when Africans living in the southern city of Guangzhou reported that a xenophobic campaign had forced black residents into lengthy quarantines and sometimes led to their evictions, along with other indignities.
-Several African governments summoned Chinese ambassadors over the matter and the U.S. Consulate in Guangzhou issued a warning for African American travelers.
+And in April, Beijing faced a major embarrassment when Africans living in the southern Chinese city of Guangzhou reported that a xenophobic campaign had forced black residents into lengthy quarantines and sometimes led to their evictions, along with other indignities.
+Several African governments summoned Chinese ambassadors over the matter, and the U.S. Consulate in Guangzhou issued a warning for African American travelers.

-Zhong said that attempts by Chinese officials to deflect human rights concerns back at the United States are “sometimes sloppy.”
+Zhong, at the Wilson Center, said that attempts by Chinese officials to deflect human rights concerns back at the United States are “sometimes sloppy.”

-She pointed to a recent attempt by Hua Chunying, a spokeswoman for the Chinese foreign ministry, who retweeted Moussi Faki Mohamed, chairman of the African Union Commission, after he called on the United States to eliminate racial discrimination.
+She pointed to a recent attempt by Hua Chunying, a spokeswoman for the Chinese foreign ministry, who retweeted Moussa Faki Mahamat, chairman of the African Union Commission, after he called on the United States to eliminate racial discrimination.
 She responded to his tweets, writing “All lives matter” — a divisive term in the United States that many activists see as an attack on the acknowledgment of systemic racism.

 “The intent of releasing a response is there,” Zhong said.
 “But sometimes the homework isn’t 100 percent done.”